Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Properties of Graphically Stable Networks

 \begin{theorem}[Persistence of A Class of GSNs] Given \eqref{e.ode}.
 Assume the network is conservative.
-Then the network family $\mathscr N_{A,B} $ is persistent if \begin{enumerate} \item $\ker \Gamma$ is one-dimensional, \textbf{or}
+Then the network family $\mathscr N_{A,B} $ is persistent if \begin{enumerate} \item $\ker \Gamma$ is one-dimensional, {or}

-\item if by removing the reverse of some reactions the reduced network has a one-dimensional kernal and is GS, \textbf{or} \item there exists an isolated positive equilibrium in the interior of some proper stoichiometric class for a realization of $\mathscr N_{A,B}$. \end{enumerate}
+\item by removing the reverse of some reactions the reduced stoichiometry matrix has a one-dimensional kernel and the associated network is GS, {or} \item there exists an non-degenerate positive equilibrium in the interior of some proper stoichiometric class for a realization of $\mathscr N_{A,B}$. \end{enumerate}